 RenameCashpoints.delim= Delimiter used by input file - comma, tab

-RenameCashpoints.custom= If desired to keep record of the old cashpoint ID, then enter which custom field should be used: CUST1, CUST2, CUST3, CUST4, CUST5, CUST6 or NONE
+RenameCashpoints.custom= If desired to keep a record of the old cashpoint ID, then enter which custom field should be used: CUST1, CUST2, CUST3, CUST4, CUST5, CUST6 or NONE

-RenameCashpoints.copy= If “yes”, then process will copy cashpoint instead of Rename – yes, no.
+RenameCashpoints.copy= If “yes”, then the process will copy cashpoint instead of Rename – yes, no.

-RenameCashpoints.mailaddr= Email address to which log file should be sent.
+RenameCashpoints.mailaddr= Email address to which the log file should be sent.

 RenameCashpoints.deactivate= Change status of the cashpoints – yes, no. “no” will leave cashpoint status unchanged.
 If “yes”, Rename also deactivates the cashpoint and Copy deactivates both cashpoints.
 Note: Copy function always deactivates the “to” cashpoint separately.